Paul-Hebert/Blurbb-Email-Builder/README.md

 - More CSS export options.
 Inlined CSS and Sass
 - Click an email section to edit it
-- Add and remove email sections (OOP js prototypes)
+- Add and remove email sections via AJAX
 - Blurred modal background (Not good enough support.
 Might need to rethink)
 - One script for email build, export and send
 - Format code for export (format text and format code modal)